Online Sports Certification Procedures

 - NOTE: IF THE SCHOOL NURSE HAS INDICATED THAT MEDICAL DOCUMENTATION (PHYSICAL, AUTHORIZATION FOR MEDICATION, MEDICAL CLEARANCE TO RETURN TO ACTIVITY) IS REQUIRED, IT MUST BE BROUGHT TO THE SCHOOL OR AS AN ATTACHMENT TO THE FORM BEFORE CLEARANCE IS GIVEN.

-REQUIREMENTS - Interested student athletes should see their School Nurse as soon as possible, to determine if they have the required health and medical information on file for Winter 2017 sports participation.
+REQUIREMENTS - Interested student athletes should see their School Nurse as soon as possible, to determine if they have the required health and medical information on file for Spring 2018 sports participation.

 - If interested, contact the SCHOOL NURSE immediately to schedule a school health appraisal with the District Chief Medical Officer.